Personalizing the Webflow cart and checkout: a 2026 playbook

 Before changing layouts or adding recommendation widgets everywhere, you need to understand context.
 Context is the combination of who the shopper is, what they are doing, and where they are in their journey.

 Think about a few common situations.
 A first-time visitor arriving from a social ad usually has low trust and may still be comparing brands.
-A returning customer typing your brand name directly into their browser is often here to reorder or check something specific.
+A returning customer typing your brand name directly into their browser is often here to reorder.
 Someone who has visited three times in a week and keeps looking at the same product line is probably close to a decision and needs clarity, not more options.
-Showing all three of these people exactly the same content and layout is easy, but it is not very smart.

-You do not need to build a complex profile for every shopper, but you do want to capture a few simple signals.
-Whether someone is new or returning, which categories and products they have viewed in the current session, which channel or campaign brought them in, which device they are using, and roughly where they are located can already give you enough information to avoid treating everyone identically.
+You do not need to build a complex profile for every shopper, but you do want to capture a few simple signals: whether someone is new or returning, which categories and products they have viewed, which channel brought them in, which device they are using, and roughly where they are located.

 How Can an Ecommerce Search Engine Quietly Boost Personalization?